KPMG Women's PGA Championship

 Members in the Field

-The field for the 2022 KPMG Women’s PGA Championship will include nine PGA/LPGA Club Professionals who qualified during the 2021 PGA Women’s Stroke Play Championship.
+The field for the 2023 KPMG Women’s PGA Championship will include nine PGA/LPGA Club Professionals who qualified during the 2022 PGA Women’s Stroke Play Championship.

 KPMG Women’s Leadership Summit

 The KPMG Women’s PGA Championship and KPMG Women’s Leadership Summit serve as catalysts to empower women on and off the golf course.
-The KPMG Women’s Leadership Summit will be held virtually on June 22, 2022.